dave89gray/dave89gray-CI_PP2_QUIZZLE/README.md

 2. As a user, I want to be notified if my chosen answer is correct or incorrect.
 3. As a user, I want to track my progress as I answer questions.
 4. As a user, I want to see my score as i progress through the quiz.
-5. As a user, i want to be able to log my score and my name.
+5. As a user, i want to be able to log my score and my name to the leaderboard.
 6. As a user, I want to see how my score compares to others.
 7. As a user, I want to be able to give feedback and get confirmation it was sucessfully delivered.